HippoBaro/permutation_generator/report.md

 The following implementation uses Shimon Even's modification, adding a *direction* to each elements.

 ### Step-by-step
-1. Sort the set in lexicographical order and associate LEFT as the direction for each of the elements
+1. Sort the set in lexicographical order and associate `LEFT` as the direction for each of the elements
 2. Find the largest mobile integer and swap it with the adjacent element on its direction without changing the direction of any of these two.
-3. In doing so, if the largest mobile integer has reached a spot where it’s no more mobile, proceed with the next largest integer if it’s mobile.
-4. After each swapping, check if there’s any number, larger than the current largest mobile integer.
+4. Check if there’s any number, larger than the current largest mobile integer.
 If there’s one or more, change the direction of all of them.

 ### Performance
 At most $N!$ swaps, where $N$ is the number of elements in the set to permute.